Last updated on August 26th, 2022

 This homemade baking mix recipe is the perfect Bisquick substitute!
 It makes a large batch that stores for months and you can use it in place of Bisquick in any recipe!

 For years, I would buy boxes of Bisquick and we used it for so many meals: waffles, pancakes, biscuits, cobblers, muffins and so much more.
 It’s such a versatile ingredient to keep on-hand!

 But it’s also a bit unnecessary to buy it!
-I is SO easy to make using staple ingredients that you most likely already have in your pantry.
+It is SO easy to make using staple ingredients that you most likely already have in your pantry.
 It’s significantly cheaper to make it yourself and it stores so well!
 Below is the list of ingredients needed.

 Ingredients needed for this recipe:

 How to Make Homemade Bisquick

 Then add 2 tablespoons of cold butter.
 I find the cold butter is easier to work with since softened butter tends to clump up more.
 With the cold butter, you can get the coarse crumbs that you’re after.

 After you add the butter to your bowl, use a pastry cutter or pastry cutter substitute cookie cutter or substitute for pastry cutter to cut it in.
 Continue cutting the butter into the flour mixture until you have a coarse texture and it’s evenly combined.
 You may need to turn the bowl or scrape off your pastry cutter.

 Once it’s well-combined you can either use it immediately in a recipe or store it.
 I store mine in mason jars in the fridge.
 You won’t be able to store this in a pantry since the butter needs refrigerated.
 You can keep it refrigerated for about 3-4 months, although mine never lasts that long!

 It also stores really well in the freezer.
-Just add to a freezer bag, remove all the air and store in the freezer until you need to use it.
+Just add to a freezer bag, remove all the air, and store it in the freezer until you need to use it.